eswann/bootsy/README.md

 ### Built-in Logging and Timings
 By default, Bootsy always logs errors encountered while running each function (and then rethrows the error).
-Logging is set to the info level by default, but this can be adjusted using configuration setup at a global or function level, and you can provide your logger of choice!
+Logging is set to **info** level by default, but this can be adjusted using configuration setup at a global or function level, and you can provide your logger of choice!
 The default is the console.

 Bootsy will log each function call with timings at the **debug** level or by explicitly setting the **logTimings**